-Investigate complaints against towing or impound services or insurance disputes.

-Investigate all complaints received.
-Complaints are assigned based on the Division's legal jurisdiction, case priorities, severity of allegations, history of similar allegations and available personnel.

-Help you get a refund or cancel a sale.
+- Investigate complaints against towing or impound services or insurance disputes. - Investigate all complaints received.
+Complaints are assigned based on the Division's legal jurisdiction, case priorities, severity of allegations, history of similar allegations, and available personnel. - Help you get a refund or cancel a sale.
 The Department does not have the authority to represent private citizens seeking a return of money or personal property as part of a dispute or complaint.
-(See alternatives above.)

-Intervene in most disputes involving a vehicle sales contract or repair dispute.
-The Department will not attempt to change the terms of a valid sales contract, lease or warranty.
-Complaints involving repairs should be filed with the Department of Business and Industry, Consumer Affairs Division.

-Investigate most private party sales.
-Sales which do not involve a "Division Licensee" or "Employee" will not be investigated unless document fraud or forgery is involved or the Division believes one of the parties should be licensed.
+(See Alternatives above.) - Intervene in most disputes involving a vehicle sales contract or repair dispute.
+The Department will not attempt to change the terms of a valid sales contract, lease, or warranty. - Investigate most private party sales.
+Sales which do not involve a "Division Licensee" or "Employee" will not be investigated unless document fraud is involved or the Division believes one of the parties should be licensed.

-CD02 (10/2007)